-I would like to leave you guys with one of my favorite quotes:
+I would like to leave you guys with one of my favourite quotes:

 ”The best camera is the one you have with you.”

-Known to the world as a small red dot on a huge, geographical world map - this country houses 4 different ethnicities, diverse foods, iconic skyscrapers, and a land full of people.
+Known to the world as a small red dot on a huge, geographical world map, this country houses four (and more) different ethnicities, diverse foods, iconic skyscrapers, and a land full of people.

-A place I can proudly proclaim, my home.
+A place that I can proudly proclaim is my home.

 New adventures arise as one scales the heights in a cable car, from Mount Faber all the way to the depths of Sentosa.
 Uncommonly experienced by locals, visitors will leave fascinated with the landscapes and architectural structures that have carved the South.
 It was my first time taking this cable car ride in more than 10 years; and I found myself snapping away as if I was here on my first time.

 However, there’s a flipside to all this grandeur—residential areas that fill up the rest of the country.